samcunliffe/2025-12-01-supergit/slides.md

 ---

-# `git wortree` makes this less painful
+# `git worktree` makes this less painful

 - Been around in `git` for a while.
 - Not really used much.
 - Multiple checkouts from the same repository.
-  - Like having multiple clones but easier to create and thoow away.
+  - Like having multiple clones but easier to create and throw away.
 - Let's replay the supervisor example...

 ---